proteanhq/protean/docs/guides/domain-behavior/invariants.md

 All methods marked `@invariant` are associated with the domain element when the element is registered with the domain.

+## `pre` and `post` Invariants

+The `@invariant` decorator has two flavors - **`pre`** and **`post`**.

+`pre` invariants are triggered before elements are updated, while `post` invariants are triggered after the update. `pre` invariants are used to prevent invalid state from being introduced, while `post` invariants ensure that the aggregate remains in a valid state after the update.

+In Protean, we will mostly be using `post` invariants because the domain model is expected to remain valid after any operation.
+You would typically start with the domain in a good state, mutate the elements, and check if all invariants are satisfied.

+`pre` invariants are useful in certain situations where you want to check state before the elements are mutated.
+For instance, you might want to check if a user has enough balance before deducting it.
+Also, some invariant checks may be easier to add *before* changing an element.

+!!!note
+    `pre` invariants are not applicable when aggregates and entities are being initialized.
+Their validations only kick in when an element is being changed or updated from an existing state.

+!!!note
+    `pre` invariant checks are not applicable to `ValueObject` elements because they are immutable - they cannot be changed once initialized.

 ## Validation